masaun/tranche-lending-and-borrowing-for-agriculture-market/README.md

 # Tranche Lending and Borrowing platform for farmers👩‍🌾🌽  (※ NOTE: This repos is still in progress)
 ## 【Overview】
+- There is a problem in agriculture sector in developing countries that it's difficult for small farmers to access financial product (such as borrowing money for their business).
+Even if they can access financial product, they often face that is forced to repay with high interest rate.

 - This is a smart contract that:
+  - allow farmers to borrow money with `lower interest rate` by eliminating middle man.
-  - allow farmers to borrow money with fixed-rate.
+  - allow farmers to borrow money with `fixed-interest rate` by tranche scheme.
-  - allow lenders (investors) to lend money with fixed-rate.
+  - allow lenders (investors) to choose a option that lend money with `fixed-interest rate` by tranche scheme.

 <br>

-- This smart contract can provide features above by utilizing tranche scheme.
+- Lenders (investors) can choose options either `junior tranche (bond)` or `senior tranche (bond)` .
+  - If they choose a senior tranche (bond), their fund deposited are protected.
+  - If they choose a junior tranche (bond), their fund deposited are not protected.
+Instead, they can get higher interest rate.

 <br>